Rapa Nui Culture!

 © Cheesemans’ Ecology Safaris

 Fly 2,360mi across the Pacific Ocean to Easter Island where Josie, your Easter Island leader, will meet you to begin exploring this famous island.
-The island is compact, taking less than an hour to drive from one end to the other.
+Although small, taking less than an hour to drive from one end to the other, this island is packed with rich cultural history.

 Historic sites are abundant around the island, each featuring unique stories and photo opportunities.
-You will visit the following sites:
+Visit the sites listed below and end the day with a sunset photography session of the moai at Ahu Tahai.

 Ahu Tahai